Tucker tensor factor models: matricization and mode-wise PCA estimation

 \textbf{Assumption 2.} \textit{Tensor factor.} For any $t\in[T]$, assume tensor factor $\mathcal{F}_{t}$ is of fixed dimension $k_1\times\cdots \times k_D$ with $\mE(\mathcal{F}_t)=0$ and $\mE\|\mathcal{F}_t\|_F^{4}\leq c < \infty$ for some constant $c$.
 The mode-wise matricized latent tensor factor $\mathcal{F}_t^{(d)}$ satisfies

-where $\mathbf{\Sigma}_d \in \mR^{ k_d\times k_d}$ is a positive definite matrix and has distinct eigenvalues.
+where $\mathbf{\Sigma}_d \in \mR^{k_d\times k_d}$ is a positive definite matrix and has distinct eigenvalues.

-That the second-order sample moment of mode-$d$ matricization of $\mathcal{F}_t$ converges to some positive definite matrix $\mathbf{\Sigma}_d$ can be derived under the $\alpha$-mixing condition in Assumption 1.
+That the sample second-order moment of mode-$d$ matricization of $\mathcal{F}_t$ converges to some positive definite matrix $\mathbf{\Sigma}_d$ can be derived under the $\alpha$-mixing condition in Assumption 1.
 Refer to \citet[Chapter 16]{AthreyaLahiri2006measure} and \citet[Appendix A.3]{FrancqZakoian2019garch} for more details.
-Without loss of generality, we arrange the diagonal elements of $\mathbf{\Lambda}_d$ in descending order to guarantee unique eigen-decomposition and identifiable eigenvectors, where $\mathbf{\Lambda}_d$ is from the spectral decomposition, $\mathbf{\Sigma}_d= \mathbf{\Gamma}_d\mathbf{\Lambda}_d\mathbf{\Gamma}_d^{\top}$.
-Assumption 2 is an extension of Assumption B in \cite{YuHeKongZhang2022JOE-projected} for higher-order tensor observations.
+Without loss of generality, we arrange the diagonal elements of $\mathbf{\Lambda}_d$ in descending order to guarantee unique eigen-decomposition and identifiable eigenvectors, where $\mathbf{\Lambda}_d$ is from the spectral decomposition, $\mathbf{\Sigma}_d = \mathbf{\Gamma}_d\mathbf{\Lambda}_d\mathbf{\Gamma}_d^{\top}$.
+Assumption 2 is an extension of Assumption A in \citet{Bai2003Econometrica-inferential} and Assumption B in \citet{YuHeKongZhang2022JOE-projected} for higher-order tensor observations respectively.